 If you’ve already decided, then get a patio or deck ordered and laid now.
 You’ll certainly get it done quicker and probably also cheaper than later on.
 Make your mind up and order in March and the chances are you may not get to sit out until June.
 These areas extend the season of use of the garden.
 Lunch alfresco on a warm April day surrounded by the fresh green shoots of spring is a real delight.

 Stay off the grass when it frosty.
 It will recover if left to thaw out, but walking on it can damage many of the blades.
-I think of it in terms of having cold fingers, simple things like knocking on a door suddenly become incredibly painful, it's like that for the grass being walked on when frozen, a bit like having your frozen ears flicked by the bigger boys at the bus stop!
+Think of it in terms of having cold fingers, simple things like knocking on a door suddenly become incredibly painful, it’s like that for the grass being walked on when frozen, a bit like having your frozen ears flicked by someone at the bus stop!

 Plant hedges & trees

 Main tree and hedge planting time still.
 The winter months are the best time to plant any trees and hedging or other bare-rooted shrubs.
 These are bought bare-rooted from nurseries, this way they will be dormant, but have a more extensive root system than those grown in containers.
 They should be planted as soon as you can so they spend the minimum time out of the ground.
 This applies in particular to ornamental cultivars which seem to be less tolerant than most.

 If you can’t plant them straight away, then “heel them in”.
 This means cover the roots with soil in a temporary position so that they don’t rot or dry out.
 Don’t be tempted to leave them in the bag or other wrapping even for a short time.
 If you haven’t space to put them in the soil, then “planting” them in sharp sand (a couple of quid from a builders merchant for a 40kg bag) will do nearly as well (dries out quicker than soil).
 You could even do this in a bucket or other container as long as there are drainage holes in the bottom so the roots don’t sit in water.